limikael/couchdesigntool/README.md

 Installation
 ============

-The only thing you need is the latest .phar file, just download it and put it in your path, e.g. in /usr/bin/couchdesigntool
+Assuming that you have PHP with curl extensions installed, the only thing you need is the latest .phar file, just download it and put it in your path, e.g. in /usr/bin/couchdesigntool.

 Purpose
 =======